By Zara Pritchard

 2) University Jobs

 A casual or part time job can help pay University College fees.
-There are some job opportunities available at University College for students; second year student Emily Taylor enjoys working at the kitchen at UC as she says, “it’s a great opportunity to be able to work in an environment that’s welcoming and safe.”
+There are some job opportunities available at the residential school for students; second year student Emily Taylor enjoys working at the kitchen at UC as she says, “it’s a great opportunity to be able to work in an environment that’s welcoming and safe.”
 Plus it’s not a very long commute to work!

 There are also many different work opportunities that you may consider outside of college.
 First year student Grace Crighton works three jobs.
 She works as a nanny once a week, is a baby-sitting manager for the agency Peas in a Pod and also does casual work for an event company.
 When asked about how she juggles this with college life Grace said: “I’m so lucky that all my jobs are really flexible, meaning that I still have a lot of free time.”